flipflopapp/turnbased-games-with-firebase/README.md

 # twoplayer-firebase-js

-I plan to use this module to implement two player games in a game (Halchess)[!www.halfchess.com].
+I plan to use this module to implement a chess variation - [HalfChess](!www.halfchess.com).

 This is the first implementation and has a client.js module (supposed to run on the browser) and a server.js module (supposed to be used from the backend).